Sheep-y/xenonauts-ce_zh/readme.md

 * X:CE Settings
 * * Default On
 * * Ignored because it simply swaps colonal and commander title, which cause no problem in Chinese

+Non-XCE mods with translate-able resoruces and status.

+* Geographic addition
+* * Version 1.1 released 2016-08-16
+* * Merged and translated